Schwarf/algorithms/README.md

 - Study systematic on backtracking problems ... sets, permutations etc
 - Study systematic on dynamic programming problems, e.g. string matching
 - All kinds of caches are missing (only LRU data_structures/source/stacks_and_queues/lru_cache.h)
-- Study and apply heuristic algorithms like stimulated annealing

 -